coasterkolja/partymix/README.md

 -   [x] Make Jams joinable by a QR-Code
 -   [ ] Add Playlist Pool for collection of playlists where the app should queue songs from if the wishlist is empty
 -   [x] Add song skipping ability for host
--   [ ] Add queue editing abilities for host
+-   [/] Add queue editing abilities for host
 -   [ ] Make cooldown timer editable
 -   [ ] Add voting functionality, to make guest able to remove songs from the queue with a certain amount of downvotes
--   [ ] Add song queue cooldown
+-   [x] Add song queue cooldown
 -   [ ] Add different views for certain things like wishlist, current song, or QR-Code
 -   [ ] Add History
 -   [ ] Add ability for users to save the current song icon:plus-circle